mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-3-6-Discussion.md_toc.md

             -   [The potentially awesome impact of lifting the lid on authentic technologies](#the-potentially-awesome-impact-of-lifting-the-lid-on-authentic-technologies)
-            -   [Exploring different dimentions of agency using the concept fo dual stimuation](#exploring-different-dimentions-of-agency-using-the-concept-fo-dual-stimuation)
+            -   [Exploring different dimentions of agency in tool use (using the concept fo dual stimuation)](#exploring-different-dimentions-of-agency-in-tool-use-using-the-concept-fo-dual-stimuation)
         -   [Agency in response to a series of second stimuli](#agency-in-response-to-a-series-of-second-stimuli)
         -   [Conclusion to this section](#conclusion-to-this-section)